PoopieHead01/ComS-327-Fall20-ProjectP1/README.md

 # Digital Sound

-Sound is simply a wave transmitted through the atmospherethrough changing pressure.
+Sound is simply a wave transmitted through the atmosphere through changing pressure.
 To generate a sound wave, we can use a speaker to vibrate which in turn compresses and decompresses the air around it.
-Done repeatedly, it produces the changesin pressure that we perceiveas sound.
+Done repeatedly, it produces the changes in pressure that we perceive as sound.

 ### Table of Usage Contents